Regularity of a double null coordinate system for Kerr-Newman-de Sitter spacetimes: Introduction

+which in turn implies~\eqref{aim}.
+We use the fact that $\Lambda$ is nonnegative so that our computations are not immediately applicable to the setting of Kerr--AdS.

-Let us mention a technical detail of our work.
-We show that $r$ and $\theta$ are smooth functions of $r_\star$ and $\theta_{\star}$, much in the same way as Dafermos and Luk in~\cite{m-luk}.
+We also show that $r$ and $\theta$ are smooth functions of $r_\star$ and $\theta_{\star}$.
 When the cosmological constant is equal to zero and $e=0$, $\Delta_{\theta }$ is equal to $1$ and our formulas reduce to the ones for the Kerr spacetime in~\cite{m-luk}.
 The trigonometric identity